BitEU/GOTO21/README.md

 blackjack.exe
 ```

-The program will prompt you for your name and then start the game with the UNIJACK ruleset
+The program will prompt you for your name and then start the game with the American ruleset
 using a single player with 100 starting chips.

 ### Select a ruleset

-UNIJACK comes with 4 slightly differents rulesets:
+GOTO21 comes with 3 slightly differents rulesets:

 * basic
 * european
 * american
-* UNIJACK

 **Basic** ruleset is single player only.
 It uses only one deck of 52 cards.
 Minimum bet is 1 chip and Blackjack payout ratio is 2:1.
 It is the most simple ruleset used by beginners.